Vincit/objection.js/README.md

 The expressions can be arbitrarily deep.
 See the full description [here](http://vincit.github.io/moron.js/MoronRelationExpression.html).

 Because the eager expressions are strings they can be easily passed for example as a query parameter of an HTTP request.
-However using such expressions opens the whole database through the API.
+However, using such expressions opens the whole database through the API.
 This is not very secure.
 Therefore the [MoronQueryBuilder](http://vincit.github.io/moron.js/MoronQueryBuilder.html) has the `.allowEager` method. allowEager can be used to limit the allowed eager expression to a certain subset.
 Like this: